 My camp was quickly packed up and moved up the hill 20 m and I ate my porridge watching sheep make their way down the hill, dogs working vigorously, plenty of noise from them all, hundreds, all bleating either for mum, or for a lost lamb, unwilling travellers, the pressure from those moving away from the dogs at the rear causing abrupt and seemingly random motion from those in front.

 Luckily my stationary presence was of no consequence.
 I had a chat to the shepherd, there were more on the way.

-The next group were less inclined to exhibit forward progress, but the dogs did their work and they made it past me.
+The next group was less inclined to exhibit forward progress, but the dogs did their work and they made it past me.
 Another lot was apparent on the pass, those took their time, plenty of effort in bleating and attempting to return from whence they had come, most of the ewes and lambs were separated with this lot.

 A reluctant lot, I said to the guy on a quad bike.
 He agreed, and he stops for a yarn to let the flock settle.
 Often the tailenders just stared at the woofing dogs, face-to-face, more worried by their missing lab, before charging off wherever, often back up the road, dogs in pursuit.

 Finally the coast was clear, I’m able to depart over the pass.
 It’s 9 15 am.

 At the top a few stragglers, then around the bend I strike bunch number four.

 Hunh?
 Why didn’t he warn me about yet another mob?